Scottish soldiers join battle over independence

-EDINBURGH (Reuters) - A furious fight has broken out over the question of Scotland’s future defense and its past military legacy in the final days before an independence referendum, with veterans arguing for both sides.
+EDINBURGH, Sept 16 (Reuters) - A furious fight has broken out over the question of Scotland’s future defence and its past military legacy in the final days before an independence referendum, with veterans arguing for both sides.

 Plans for a new Scottish Defence Force to be created in the event of independence have also come under fire.